antonycc/ondemand-neo4j/README.md

 * Restore state into a containerised instance and backup on shutdown.
 * Add encrypted deployment secrets to the repository.
 * Deploy REST API as an AWS Lambda using CDK which synchronously restores from Amazon EC2 into an embedded database.
-* Consider reactive approach for Spring Data Neo4j.
+* Consider reactive approach for Spring Data Neo4j. https://www.reactive-streams.org/
+* And Spring data reactive: https://spring.io/blog/2019/05/16/reactive-transactions-with-spring
 * Add deferred synchronous AWS Lambda which responds 503 + RetryAfter (start time).
 * Deploy an EC2 hosted static site with demo links to start and query the database.
 * Add open source data sets to import, some of which relate to each other.